syncfusion-content/javascript-docs/js/Grid/Getting-Started.md

 </body>

 </html>
+{% endhighlight %}

 N> _In production, we highly recommend you to use our_ [custom script generator](http://helpjs.syncfusion.com/js/include-only-the-needed-widgets) _to create custom script file with required controls and its dependencies only.
-Also to reduce the file size further please use_ [GZip compression](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/optimize-encoding-and-transfer?hl=en) in your server_._
+Also to reduce the file size further please use_ [GZip compression](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/optimize-encoding-and-transfer?hl=en) in your server._

 For themes, you can use the `ej.web.all.min.css` CDN link from the code example given.
 To add the themes in your application, please refer to [this link](http://help.syncfusion.com/js/theming-in-essential-javascript-components).